 I finally found the perfect beginner houseplant even if you have a black thumb!
-See which plant it is and my tips for keeping it alive AND growing!
+See how to care for philodendron plants and get rid of that black thumb!

 It may come as a surprise to see some plant lady posts on my blog.
 It’s kind of surprising to me, actually!